A Bayesian approach to modeling topic-metadata relationships

+Regarding time, the social and European topics do not show any temporal trend, whereas the nationalist topic clearly peaks around September 2018.
+As for GDP per capita and unemployment rate, only few more or less clear trends can be recognized, such as the decrease in the relevance of the European as well as the social topic with increasing unemployment rate.
+However, while some interesting and reasonable patterns emerge, we do caution against (quantitative) over-interpretation of the observed patterns.

-Finally, we display the results from the fully Bayesian approach discussed in Section \ref{bayesian_beta}.
+Finally, we display the results from the fully Bayesian approach discussed in Section \ref{bayesian_beta}, though here we only focus on the climate protection topic for the sake of brevity.
 As can be seen in the left plot of Figure \ref{fig:Bayesian}, the predicted progressions of mean topic proportions at different covariate values are mostly similar to those obtained with the frequentist Beta regression, yet the range is compressed and shifted downwards.
 In addition to the empirical mean, the right plot of Figure \ref{fig:Bayesian} depicts different empirical quantiles of the posterior predictive distribution of topic proportions.
-Here we can see that topic proportions at different covariate values varies starkly for different MPs.
-In general, we find that a fully Bayesian approach enables a much more comprehensive exploration of topic-metadata relationships because it allows for displaying the variation of individual topic proportions observed in the data.
+Here we can see that topic proportions at different covariate values vary starkly for different MPs.
+More generally, we find that a fully Bayesian approach enables a much more comprehensive analysis of topic-metadata relationships because it allows for displaying the variation of individual topic proportions observed in the data.